eanylin/openstack_kolla/Heat_Stack_Creation.md

                        -t single_vm_floating_ip.yaml test_stack01
 ```

-Check the progress of the stack creation and wait for it to complete to get the floating IP of the VM:
+Check the progress of the stack creation and wait for it to complete.
+Take note of the
+floating IP of the Cirros VM:

 ```
 [root@centos opt]# openstack stack list